uranian throne

 She addressed the men, "'In the Weigher's Name, you say..."

-"To say it once is enough," said the centre man, fist still upraised from knocking, as he put a boot across the threshold.
+"To say it once is enough," said the centre man.
+His fist was still upraised from knocking, as he put a boot across the threshold.

 Forced to retreat a step, Hyala sweetly asked: "Tell me, sponndars - is 'Weigher' a new term for 'Noad'?"

-The foremost man shoved past Hyala.
-Followed by his two companions, he tramped into the house.
+The foremost man shoved past Hyala; followed by his two companions, he tramped into the house.
 In the light of the lounge his eyes narrowed but his mouth widened. "'Noad' now means," and his lips gloated, "frush."
+A sad word and, in this context, a nasty word.

-Coldly responding to that bad word, Hyala said, "I wonder that you dare say so."
+Coldly responding to the nastiness, Hyala said, "I wonder that you dare say so."
 Yet in her heart of hearts she feared the fellow might be right.
 For over ten days she had not heard from Barlayn.
-The authority of her rightful ruler indeed appeared to have collapsed like a deflated balloon-fruit, a frush: stale and useless.
+The authority of her rightful ruler indeed appeared to have collapsed like a deflated balloon-fruit, a frush, stale and useless.

 "Don't waste our time, sponndar.
 Go get Nyav Yuhlm.
 We've come for him.
 And for you."